guillelozabala/GSheets2Calendar/README.md

 Note that dates (columns 2 and 3 in this code) must be formatted as "dd/MM/yyyy HH:mm:ss".

-Moreover, if the event is named "Up For Grabs" or "-", no event will be created.
+Moreover, if the event is named "Up For Grabs" or "-" (column 1), no event will be created.

 The first function will sync your spreadsheet to your calendar.
 The second will create the "Sync to Calendar" button in your spreadsheet.